EngineHub/WorldEditDocs/source/config.rst

-    useInventoryOverride,false,Allow a permission node to override the above setting useInventoryCreativeOverride,false,Allow creative mode to override the above setting navigationUseGlass,true,Whether the ``/up`` and ``/ceil`` commands should place a glass block for the player to stand on if in mid-air navigationWand,"minecraft:compass","The default item used for the navigation wand which allows ``/jumpto`` and ``/thru`` as left-click/right-click, overriden by existing sessions" navigationWandMaxDistance,50,The max distance the navigation wand should trace to find a block to jump to scriptTimeout,3000,The maximum time a craftscript can run before it is terminated calculationTimeout,100,The default time an expression can run before it is terminated
+    useInventoryOverride,false,Allow a permission node to override the above setting useInventoryCreativeOverride,false,Allow creative mode to override the above setting navigationUseGlass,true,Whether the ``/up`` and ``/ceil`` commands should place a glass block for the player to stand on if in mid-air navigationWand,"minecraft:compass","The default item used for the navigation wand which allows ``/jumpto`` and ``/thru`` as left-click/right-click, overriden by existing sessions.
+Set to -1 for no default." navigationWandMaxDistance,50,The max distance the navigation wand should trace to find a block to jump to scriptTimeout,3000,The maximum time a craftscript can run before it is terminated calculationTimeout,100,The default time an expression can run before it is terminated